The Right to Roam

 Definition of organized trips/guiding:

-- When a person, company or organization plans, coordinates or organizes an activity for a group of participants that is announced/marketed in advance, or carried out several times.
+- When a person, company or organization plans, coordinates or organizes an activity for a group of participants that is announced/marketed in advance.

 Physical adaptation in Rondane National Park